 4. Offer alternatives to parties and assemblies

-While holiday parties and assemblies may fun for some students, the change in routine, loud noises, and the large crowds may be overwhelming for some.
+While holiday parties and assemblies may be fun for some students, the change in routine, loud noises, and the large crowds may be overwhelming for others.
 Chris, a special education teacher, mentioned the importance of offering alternatives and choices for students who wish not to partake in big school events or parties.